rayriffy/homebrew-taps/README.md

 netcoredbg
 ---

+Open-source debugger for CoreCLR ([source](https://github.com/Samsung/netcoredbg)).
 This is used as an alternative to `vsdbg` which is exclusive to VS Code, and Visual Studio.
 Meaning `vsdbg` will be unusable in VS Code forks (i.e. Cursor).

 ```
 brew install netcoredbg